Arborvitae/Geoshape/docs/mapinfo.rst

 Download Data Layers
 --------------------
-This will allow you to download the contents of the map that are stored in GeoNode.
+This will allow you to download the contents of the map that are stored in Geoshape.
 It does not download data from other servers, however.

 #.
 Click on the :guilabel:`Download Map` button.